ClimateClara/multimelt/docs/guide/howtorun.rst

 multimelt provides two types of "services".
 On the one hand, it can produce masks of the different circum-Antarctic ice shelves and geometric properties on each ice shelf level (neede for the pdifferent parameterisations).
 On the other hand, it computes 2D and 1D metrics related to basal melt of ice shelves.

+The procedure to create the masks and box and plume characteristics is shown in the notebook ``prepare_mask_example.ipynb``.
+The steps are also explained more in detail in :ref:`prod_masks`.

+The procedure to compute melt rates from temperature and salinity profiles is shown in the notebook ``compute_melt_example.ipynb``.
+The steps are also explained more in detail in :ref:`prod_melt`.

+.. _prod_masks:

 Producing masks
 ---------------